 Course Title Course Number Hours

 Students select 12 elective hours from the subjects listed to the right.
 Six to nine hours should be Biblical theology classes (BIBTH), that is, Old Testament theology or New Testament theology classes.
 Three to six of those hours should be Hebrew or Greek classes or a mixture of the two.
 HEBRW 5003 (Translation and Interpretation) is strongly encouraged for students who want to take classes in OT theology.
-GREEK 4313 (Translation and Interpretation) is strongly encouraged for students who want to take classes in NT theology.
-The Greek and Hebrew courses already required for the M.Div. do not count toward this concentration.
+GREEK 4313 (Translation and Interpretation) is strongly encouraged for students who want to take classes already required for the M.Div. do not count toward this concentration.
 BIBTH, HEBRW, and GREEK

 Total 12